pushkin-consortium/pushkin/docs/site-templates/site-basic.md

 Select the main Pushkin distribution and `@pushkin-templates/site-basic` from the list of available templates.
 Then choose which version you want (the latest is typically recommended).

 ## Testing

-!!! warning "Dependency Installation Issue in /pushkin/front-end"
+Out of the box, the basic site template supports limited integration and component testing using Jest.
+Before running tests, you must first install at least one experiment and run `pushkin prep`.
+You can then run the included tests with the command `yarn test` from the root of your site.

-    If you install any dependencies in `/pushkin/front-end` during development, the tests will fail, resulting in the "invalid hook call" error.
-To resolve this problem, delete the `node_modules` directory and reinstall the dependencies.
+ Note that you must run `pushkin prep` before running tests in order for new experiments and/or changes to existing experiments to be picked up by the tests.

-Pushkin supports both integration and component tests for its React/JavaScript components.
-To learn more about how to run these tests please see the relevant documentation [here](../developers/testing.md)
+To learn more about how Pushkin uses Jest, please see the relevant documentation [here](../developers/testing.md).

 ### Integration Tests